Niffy/AndEngineTMXTiledMapExtension/README.md

 - Tile Objects can be drawn on Isometric maps
 - Polygons and Polylines points can now be converted to scene coordinates for isometric maps using a ConvertIsometricPixelToScene object
 - Set a map draw origin, making it possible to have multiple maps in a scene.
+- Choose not to allocate TMXTiles(on TMXLayers) and set VBO to use, helps reduce memory usage if required.

 ### Notes